scmilee/Defense-Against-The-Dark-Arts/week3.md

 ## Ideas

 This week was centered around Malware, Attack vectors for infection and how to defend against those vectors.
 We got to use Yara more in depth and were introduced to a new tool Cuckoo in the labs this week.
+For both defense and attack vectors, they can be broken down into four main events:
+ - First Contact
+ - Local Execution
+ - Establish Presence
+ - Malicious Activity/ Establish persistence

 #### Attack Vectors:
-- **Live**: The suspects device is currently on whether at the scene of the crime or cryogenically frozen and brought to a lab.
-This device still has all of its RAM untouched (mostly) and can have a memory dump performed on it to get all volatile data off of it.
-This is usually best case scenario as memory dumps contain a lot of useful information like the master file table, secrets etc.
-- **Post-mortem**: This is the less ideal situation but still can be very fruitful if you know what you're doing.
-This is an investigation into the main storage component of the suspects device, but in some cases can be an investigation into perihperal devices as well(as long as they're non-volatile).
-Given todays growing storage sizes (1TB +), there is an increasing amount of data to process in the same time-span as 10 + years ago.
-This has lead investigators to exploiting hashing to quickly compare contents of files against known exploitive content/IP.
-- **Network Based**: This is often a pre-cursor to a live or post-mortem investigation and can be performed without direct access to the suspects computer.
-It montiors activity through firewalls, routers, ISP datalogs etc.
+ - **First Contact**-
+ - **Local Execution**-
+ - **Establish Presence**-
+ - **Malicious Activity/ Establish persistence**-

 #### Defense Against Previous Vectors:
-The main workflow of an investigation follows these three steps- evidence aquisition -> investigation and analyses -> reporting.
-But it's not as simple as it may seem, because not only do you have to translate a complex topic into something a layman can understand, but at the same time you must not ruin the investigation by mistake.
-The following steps should be taken when during your investigation to help preserve the evidences integrity:
-- record the current system time to get a baseline to work off of for all other devices & times that might be used
-- take a cryptographic hash of the system right away to get a baseline signature to always refer back to.
-- make a copy of the original
-- hash the copy to make sure the two match.
-- if you do end up contaminating the system, make sure to document it.
+ - **First Contact**-
+ - **Local Execution**-
+ - **Establish Presence**-
+ - **Malicious Activity/ Establish persistence**-

 #### Anti-Malware Characteristics
 Expanding on the procedures element above is the volatility grade of the information, and the order of which it should be collected.
 This order is from RFC-3227 which is a guideline for evidence collection: